 Confucius asked, “Would you be comfortable eating white rice and wearing silk after a year?”

 Confucius said, “If you’d feel comfortable, go right ahead then.
 When a noble person mourns, fine foods are not sweet, music brings no joy, and luxurious clothes bring no comfort, even around the house.
 These things don’t bring pleasure, so the noble person doesn’t indulge in them.
 But if you’d feel comfortable doing these things, go right ahead.”

 The men of Qi made a present of singing-and-dancing girls.
-Ji Huanzi accepted them, and for three days, did not hold court.
+Ji Huanzi accepted them, and for three days, he didn’t hold court.

 As Jie Yu, the Madman of Chu, passed Confucius’ carriage, he sang,